Skip to main content

 Design Checklist#

 What makes design truly effective?
-It's memorable, catchy, clear, and builds your <a href="/blog/clusters/branding-identity" class="internal-link text-[#007756] hover:text-[#005d42] underline font-medium">brand identity</a>.
+It's memorable, catchy, clear, and builds your <a href="/blog/topics/branding-identity" class="internal-link text-[#007756] hover:text-[#005d42] underline font-medium">brand identity</a>.
 Here's what you need to check before hitting submit:

 • 1##### Does it have your logo?